JeremySilverTongue/UdacityAndroidNanodegree/3-StockHawk/README.md

 #### Stock Hawk Stocks can be displayed in a collection widget.

+Done and done, with a nice preview image as well.

 #### Stock Hawk app has content descriptions for all buttons.